 Who is it for?

-At Perrygate we typically deal with purchases in central London from £700,000 to £10m+.
+Perrygate typically acts for domestic and international buyers in central London spending from £500,000 to £10m.
 Our clients are a mix of domestic and international buyers.
 They are typically time poor and value independent advice to ensure they don’t make an expensive mistake.

 What does a buying agent charge?